 - Association of Death Education and Counseling Annual Conference

-- Tennessee Licensed Professional Counselors Annual Conference, Nashville, TN
+- Tennessee Licensed Professional Counselors Annual Conference

 - Anxiety and Stress Management Institute, Atlanta, GA